 1. Having a very low threshold for excluding testicular torsion

-3. Empirical antibiotic treatment based on initial assessment prior to culture results
+3. Empirical Antibiotic treatment based on initial assessment whilst awaiting culture results.

 4. If antibiotics are started in ED, a first pass urine should be sent for C. trachomatis and N. Gonorrhoea, as well as a urine dip/mid-stream urine MC&S.